-Did I mention the kick assness that is strewn about this film?
-You like Tony Jaa?
+Did I mention the kickassness that is strewn about in this film?
+Do you like the works of Tony Jaa?
 Jet Li?
 Jackie Chan?
 Then you're gonna love Yanin Vismitananda (Zen), who does most if not all of her own stunts.
-Her gracefulness is only second to her beauty; coming in third is her ability to kick a lot of ass.
-I love the way she meshes into her role and never, not ever, coming out not even briefly.
-It's scary, it's beautiful, it's totally fun to watch and I loved it.
+Her gracefulness is only second to her beauty, and coming in third is her ability to kick a lot of ass.
+I love the way she meshes into her role and never, not ever, comes out of it not even briefly.
+It's scary, it's beautiful, it's so much fun to watch and I loved it.
 Not only that but Yanin can take a licking and keep on ticking and she's got the bumps and bruises to prove it.
 Don't believe me?
-Sit through the end credits and see for yourself, she gets clocked in the eye, splintered, her lovely, lovely leg slashed.
-Not only her, but her crew gets seriously banged up as well, but damn it they just keep going.
-I'm freaking impressed.
+Sit through until the end credits and see for yourself; she gets clocked in the eye, splintered, her lovely, lovely leg slashed.
+Not just her, but her crew gets seriously banged up as well, but damn it they just keep going.
+I'm freaking impressed!
 Hiroshi Abe, who just bleeds cool plays Zen's Yakuza dad Masashi.
-His on screen time isn't much, but when he appears for the big fight scene at the end, then you know its own.
-(They messed with his wife and kid, you know ass is gonna get kicked).
+His on screen time isn't much, but when he appears for the big fight scene at the end, then you know its own (They messed with his wife and kid, you know ass is gonna get kicked).
 Finally, Ammara Shiripong , who gives us brief boobage, has done a fine job too for playing former mobster turned cancer patient and mother of Zen, Zin.
-You're beautiful even when you look sick and though you don't do much kicking ass, you still….
+You're beautiful even when you look sick and though you don't do much kicking ass, you still...
 Kick ass.
-The plot is funny and a bit far fetched, but it works!
-I was a bit of a skeptic in the beginning; I mean when I was first told the plot of the film was about an austistic girl learning kung fu?
+The plot is funny and a bit far-fetched, but it works!
+I have to say I was a bit of a skeptic of the film in the beginning; I mean when I was first told that the plot of the film was about an autistic girl learning kung fu?
 I was about to pass it off as a joke.
-Well the joke would have been on me, because I'll be damned if this isn't a fun flick.
-Yes it has some touching moments, and an even sadder ending, but it meshes together to make a great and enjoyable flick.
+Well, the joke would have been on me had I passed on this film because I'll be damned if this isn't a fun flick.
+Yes, it has some touching moments and an even sadder ending, but it all comes together to make an enjoyable and entertaining experience.

-This isn't really a bad and I should change it to "The Funny", but this is the first film I actually felt sorry for the bad guys.
-They were getting their asses stomped by a girl with autism.
-Pwned, served, whatever you wanna called it, they got it in spades.
-And the end battle there is this guy who wears a checkered banadana, the dude keeps coming after Zen and he keeps knocked back on his ass.
+This isn't really a bad and I should change this section to "The Funny", but this is the first film I actually felt sorry for the bad guys; the ones in this film were getting their asses stomped by a girl with autism.
+Pwned, served, whatever you wanna call it, they got it in spades.
+And the end battle there is this guy who wears a checkered bandana, the dude keeps coming after Zen and he keeps knocked back on his ass.
 Whoever thought it was a good idea to make this guy a tank, should be shot.
-Everytime he got up, he got his ass knocked back down and I'm yelling “Stay Down you ass!!!”
+Every time he got up, he got his ass knocked back down and I'm yelling "stay down you ass".
 There were also these two other hotties that were getting their arms, legs, and faces bent in all sorts of ways, yet they kept coming.
 Really?
 Did they have to keep getting up after so much uber-pwnage?

-Whose idea was it to toss in a retard to go against a retard??
-Who!?
+Whose idea was it to toss in a retard to go against a retard?
+Who?
 I want names!
 Because that was just so wrong beyond wrong.
-I get it, the guy was someone who’s skill Zen had never seen before and he served her up a serious ass kicking, which she eventually adapted to.
+I get it, the guy was someone whose skills Zen had never seen before.
+And he served her up a serious ass kicking, which she eventually adapted to.
 But I half expected the guy to start drooling and screaming for his mommy, it was pathetic.

-I know the level of ass kickness isn't so great in our summer movies here in the states, but thanks to such countries such as Thailand, we can get our fill of kick ass films such as Chocolate, to step in and fill the void.
-It's a fun filled, fast paced ride, whose main actress is as beautiful as she is deadly, plus it's chockfull of ass kickery that will make you drool like a... nevermind.
-Out of 5 stars I'm giving Chocolate a 4 and its been Valkor tested and TOV approved.Valkor Out!
+I know the level of ass kickness isn't so great in our summer movies here in the states, but thanks to such countries such as Thailand, we can get our fill of kick ass films such as "Chocolate", to step in and fill the void.
+It's a fun-filled, fast paced ride, whose main actress is as beautiful as she is deadly, plus it's chock full of ass kickery that will make you drool like a... nevermind.
+Out of 5 stars, I'm giving "Chocolate" a 4.

 She can pwn me anyday.